stoncle/CHQPullToRefresh/README.md

 ================
 base on [SVPullToRefresh](https://github.com/samvermette/SVPullToRefresh) by [@samvermette](https://github.com/samvermette)

-Allow you to add a "pull to refresh view AND infinite scrolling" to any ScrollView(like TableView and CollectionView), also provide an easy way to change the refresh theme.You are able to display a gif picture when triggering refreshing(both PullToRefresh and InfiniteScrolling).You can also customize it.
+Allow you to add a "pull to refresh view AND infinite scrolling" to any ScrollView(anywhere!anytime!), also provide an easy way to change the refresh theme.You are able to display a gif picture when triggering refreshing(both PullToRefresh and InfiniteScrolling).You can also customize it.
 Being a catagory of UIScrollView, you may find the following methods in it:
 ```Objective-C
 - (void)addPullToRefreshWithActionHandler:(void (^)(void))actionHandler;